Quantopian

-Quantopian aimed to create a crowd-sourced hedge fund by letting freelance quantitative analysts develop, test, and use trading algorithms to buy and sell securities.
+Quantopian was a company that aimed to create a crowd-sourced hedge fund by letting freelance quantitative analysts develop, test, and use trading algorithms to buy and sell securities.

-In November 2020, Quantopian announced it will shut down after having operated for 9 years.
+In November 2020, Quantopian announced it would shut down after 9 years of operation.

 History

 John Fawcett and Jean Bredeche founded Quantopian in 2011.
 Over its history, Quantopian raised $48.8M from investors such as Spark Capital, Khosla Ventures, Bessemer Venture Partners, Point72 Ventures, and Andreessen Horowitz.
 As of July 2016, the company consisted of 45 employees, up from 20 employees in January 2014 and 12 in January 2014.
 As of August 2018, the company had over 210,000 members compared to 85,000 in July 2016, 20,000 in May 2014, and 10,000 in October 2013.
 In July 2016, Steven A. Cohen, chief executive officer of Point72 Asset Management, announced his firm will put up to $250M under the direction of algorithms managed by Quantopian and make an investment in Quantopian itself.
 The company has funded individual algorithms with as much as $50,000,000.
 In February 2020, Quantopian announced it would return investors' money due to the underperformance of its investment strategies.